gmemstr/notdonemywebsite/README.md

 # Not Done My Website

-__Master is currently legacy code.
-Consider checking out the rewrite branch :)__

-## Project Outline
+## Rewrite Goals

-Not Done My Website is a quick webpage generator for developers who don't have time to build a nice under construction webpage and instead would like to just throw something up very quickly.
-This provides a tool for generating that and also a framework for making your own templates.
+- [ ] Move frontend to entirely HTML5 w/o framework or PHP
+- [ ] Move backend to Golang or Node.js (undecided as of now)
+- [ ] Create more templates
+- [ ] Work out system for easier template additions

+## What is this?

+Not Done My Website is a little utility for generating index page placeholders based on required criteria, whether it's because you're working on your website or just need a placeholder page!

 ## Running

-You need to have an instance of PHP running.
-Then do this in the web folder (e.g htdocs in XAMPP).
+Right now, you need to have an instance of PHP running.
+This will change during the rewrite, use `master` branch for stability.

+Clone the repository to your webserver.

 ```
 git clone git@github.com:gmemstr/notdonemywebsite.git
 ```

-Then go to localhost/notdonemywebsite (or however you have your server set up).
+Then go to localhost/notdonemywebsite (or however you have your server set up) and generate away.

-## Creating Custom Templates
+## Adding Templates

-Custom templates should go in to the `/templates/` folder.
-They should be .html files (PHP works too but adds a bit of complexity and overall maybe not worth it because the page is returned as a .html), with the CSS included.
-You may use CDNs to deliver content but keep in mind that the only file the client recieves is the `index.html`.
+Custom templates belong in the `templates/` folder and should be entirely self contained, and preferably minimized as well.
+Feel free to make a pull request so we can add your template to the repository!
+These should be .html files.

 ### Keywords for template